 A hidden gem that will become your new go-to cocktail spot

 From the outside, this spot’s got dive written all over it (read: a large, nondescript Budweiser sign).
 But inside, you won’t find any Buds on the menu.
-What you will find is one of the best Old Fashioneds in town, a small window serving up some amazing pie (and a small menu of savory eats), and decor that suddenly makes you have a better understanding of the phrase “quirky yet charming.”
+What you will find is a small menu of balanced cocktails including one of the best Old Fashioneds in town, a schedule of unique events like dog-friendly happy hours and pop-up dinners, and decor that suddenly makes you have a better understanding of the phrase “quirky yet charming.”

 Your escape from Denver’s ever-changing landscape